TL;DR

 Separate Brand and Non-Brand campaigns

-Brand campaigns (your brand name) have 10x higher CTR and 3x lower CPC than non-brand campaigns.
-If you mix them in one campaign, statistics are confusing and you can't optimally allocate budget.
+Brand campaigns (your own brand name) have 10x higher CTR and 3x lower CPC than non-brand campaigns.
+If you mix the two in one campaign, the statistics blur together and you can't allocate budget properly.

-- Create separate campaign only for brand keywords
+- Create a separate campaign for brand keywords only

-- Set lower bid on brand (they're coming anyway)
+- Set lower bids on brand terms (those visitors are coming anyway)

-- Focus optimization on non-brand campaigns where real potential is
+- Focus your optimization on non-brand campaigns, where the real potential is

 Single Keyword Ad Groups (SKAGs) or thematic groups?

-Old school recommends SKAGs — each keyword in its own ad group for maximum relevance.
-New reality with RSA ads: thematic groups of 5-15 similar keywords give better AI optimization.
+The old school recommends SKAGs — each keyword in its own ad group for maximum relevance.
+The new reality with RSAs: thematic groups of 5-15 similar keywords give the AI more to optimize with.

 - For high-intent commercial keywords: test SKAGs

-- Never mix different intents in same ad group
+- Never mix different intents in the same ad group

 Consistent naming convention

-If you have 20+ campaigns, how quickly do you find what you're looking for?
-I recommend structure: [TYPE]_[CATEGORY]_[GEO]_[ADDITIONAL].
-Example: SEARCH_Sofas_UK_Exact or PMAX_AllProducts_US_NewCustomers.
+If you have 20+ campaigns, how quickly can you find what you're looking for?
+I recommend the structure [TYPE]_[CATEGORY]_[GEO]_[ADDITIONAL] — for example, SEARCH_Sofas_UK_Exact or PMAX_AllProducts_US_NewCustomers.

 - Use prefixes: SEARCH, PMAX, SHOPPING, DISPLAY, VIDEO

-- Add geo if running multi-market: UK, DE, US
+- Add geo if you run multi-market: UK, DE, US

-- Mark tests with _TEST at end to easily filter
+- Mark tests with _TEST at the end so they're easy to filter

 Campaigns by customer journey stage

-A user searching "what is a CRM" is not in the same stage as someone searching "buy HubSpot alternative".
+A user searching "what is a CRM" is not at the same stage as someone searching "buy HubSpot alternative".
 Separate campaigns by stage: Awareness, Consideration, Decision.

-- Awareness: broad match, educational content, lower bid
+- Awareness: broad match, educational content, lower bids

-- Consideration: phrase match, product pages, medium bid
+- Consideration: phrase match, product pages, medium bids

-- Decision: exact match, checkout/demo pages, highest bid
+- Decision: exact match, checkout/demo pages, highest bids

 Daily budget vs shared budget

-Individual daily budgets per campaign give you control.
-Shared budgets automatically allocate where Google sees opportunity.
+Individual daily budgets give you control over each campaign.
+Shared budgets let Google allocate automatically wherever it sees opportunity.
 In practice, a hybrid approach works best.

-- Top performers (Brand, High-Intent Search): individual budget that should NEVER be a limiting factor
+- Top performers (Brand, High-Intent Search): individual budgets that should NEVER be the limiting factor

 - Test campaigns or seasonal campaigns: shared budget for flexible allocation

-- Monitor impression share lost (budget) — if >20%, increase budget
+- Monitor impression share lost (budget) — if it's above 20%, increase the budget

 Keyword optimization

-Keywords are heart of Search campaigns.
-90% of optimizations I do every Monday are keyword management: adding new ones, pausing unprofitable, refining match types, and adding negative keywords.
+Keywords are the heart of Search campaigns.
+90% of the optimization work I do every Monday is keyword management: adding new terms, pausing unprofitable ones, refining match types, and expanding negative keyword lists.

 Search Terms Report mining (weekly)

-This is most powerful tactic in this guide.
-Search Terms Report shows what people ACTUALLY search when seeing your ad.
-There you find gold (new converting keywords) and waste (terms that should be negative).
+This is the most powerful tactic in this guide.
+The Search Terms Report shows what people ACTUALLY search for when your ad appears.
+It's where you find both gold (new converting keywords) and waste (terms that should be negatives).

-- Once weekly: Google Ads → Insights & Reports → Search Terms
+- Once a week: Google Ads → Insights & Reports → Search Terms

-- Sort by Conversions: terms with conversions add as new keywords in Exact match
+- Sort by Conversions: add converting terms as new Exact match keywords

-- Sort by Spend: terms with high spend and 0 conversions add as negative
+- Sort by Spend: add terms with high spend and 0 conversions as negatives

-- Look for intents that don't match your product/service
+- Look for intent that doesn't match your product or service

-People ask "How to get more conversions?" — better question is "How to stop wasting money on bad clicks?".
+People ask "How do I get more conversions?" — the better question is "How do I stop wasting money on bad clicks?".
 Negative keywords are the answer.

-- Create master negative list at account level (free, cheap, job, tutorial, PDF)
+- Create a master negative list at the account level (free, cheap, job, tutorial, PDF)

-- Use negative lists for speed — create "B2C_Negatives" or "Informational_Negatives"
+- Use negative lists for speed — create a "B2C_Negatives" or "Informational_Negatives" list

-Broad Match Modifier no longer exists (Google removed it 2021).
-Now you have: Broad, Phrase, Exact.
-But Exact match is no longer truly "exact" — close variants are enabled by default.
+Broad Match Modifier no longer exists (Google removed it in 2021).
+You now have three options: Broad, Phrase, and Exact — and Exact match is no longer truly "exact", because close variants are enabled by default.

 - Exact Match: Your default for commercial high-intent keywords.
 Maximum control.